Bursa, Turkey - Travel

 History of Bursa

-Settled on the lush plateau of Uludağ Mountain, the principal ski resort in Turkey, history casts a large shadow over Bursa.
+Settled on the lush plateau of Uludağ Mountain, one of the principal ski resorts in Turkey, history casts a large shadow over Bursa.
 While the city's most enchanting discoveries invite you to uncover its copious history, there is much more beyond the celebrated past waiting to be discovered.

 Landmarks and Attractions in Bursa

-The largest municipality of Bursa, Osmangazi District, embraces most of the city's significant attractions, primarily linked with the annals of the nation.
-Among these are the tombs of Osmangazi, the founder of the Ottoman Empire, and his son Orhangazi, located in Tophane Park, part of UNESCO's World Heritage Listing.
 There, you will also find the Clock Tower, an iconic landmark providing a glimpse into Bursa’s historical urban landscape.
-The district is graced by the Emir Sultan Mosque, a classy splendour perched in the serene Emir Sultan neighbourhood.
-Renowned for its striking green-tiled exterior and its significance in architecture from the early Ottoman era, Green Madrasa, home to the Museum of Turkish and Islamic Arts, is an additional wonder of Osmangazi District.
+The district is home to the Emir Sultan Mosque, a classic example of splendour, perched in the serene Emir Sultan neighbourhood.
+Green Madrasa, home to the Museum of Turkish and Islamic Arts, is an additional wonder of the Osmangazi District.

-The heart of the Silk Road, Koza Han, with over 100 shops, spreading over two floors additionally borders the Bursa Grand Mosque portrays the cultural texture of Bursa and the architectural brilliance of the Ottoman Empire.
+The heart of the Silk Road, Koza Han, with over 100 shops spanning two floors, also borders the Bursa Grand Mosque, reflecting the cultural texture of Bursa and the architectural brilliance of the Ottoman Empire.

 Bursa Museums

-In this city of flowers, museums facilitate history with modern texture.
-The pioneering museum here, currently designated as Bursa Turkish and Islamic Arts Museum, inaugurated in 1902, owes its inception to the devoted efforts of Azmi, Director of Bursa Education.
+In this city of flowers, museums facilitate history with a modern texture.
+The pioneering museum here is the Bursa Turkish and Islamic Arts Museum, inaugurated in 1902.

 Bursa Theatres